BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/claims.md

 ### Governance Hook - Vote Action

-The user votes on a Governance proposal using their Evmos account.
+The user votes on a Governance proposal using their Butane account.
 Once the vote is successfully included, the claimable amount corresponding to the vote action is transferred to the user address: